Chart Color Schemes

 Dardanup is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Dardanup, as per the latest Census, consisted of 94.6% houses and 5.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro WA had 88.1% houses and 11.8% other dwellings.
-Home ownership in Dardanup stood at 41.6%, with mortgaged dwellings at 44.1% and rented ones at 14.3%.
-The median monthly mortgage repayment was $1,750, higher than Non-Metro WA's average of $1,616.
-Median weekly rent in Dardanup was $260, lower than Non-Metro WA's $300.
-Nationally, Dardanup's mortgage repayments were below the Australian average of $1,863, and rents were substantially lower at $375 compared to the national figure.
+Dwelling structure in Dardanup, as evaluated at the 2016 Census, consisted of 94.6% houses and 5.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro WA's 88.1% houses and 11.8% other dwellings.
+Home ownership in Dardanup was 41.6%, with mortgaged dwellings at 44.1% and rented dwellings at 14.3%.
+The median monthly mortgage repayment in the area was $1,750, while the median weekly rent figure was $260.
+Nationally, Dardanup's mortgage repayments were lower than the Australian average of $1,863, with rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing